ayushg212/PARALLEL-CHESS-ENGINE/README.md

 ```sh
 python chessUIandMainFIle.py
 ```
-## Game Modes
-1. **Multiplayer Mode**: Allows two players to play against each other on the same device.
-2. **Play with Computer**: Play against an AI that uses the Minimax algorithm with optimizations like Alpha-Beta Pruning, Move Ordering, Beam Search, and Parallel Processing.

 ## Computer Move Generation
 The computer moves are generated using the Minimax algorithm, enhanced with the following techniques: